ActiveLogin/ActiveLogin.Authentication/README.md

 The names comes from the bank that the end user has, and some banks (due to legacy) stores all of the names in all caps (like `ALICE SMITH`).

 We have choosen not to normalize the capitalization of the names as it´s hard or impossible to do so in a general way.

+### Why use UAParserDeviceDetector for device and browser detection?

+In Active Login device and browser detection is required for example to determine which URL to use to launch the BankID app, according to the BankID Relaying party Guidelines.
+This logic is primarily encapsulated into `IBankIdSupportedDeviceDetector`.
+The default implementation provided in `ActiveLogin.Authentication.BankId.AspNetCore` is limited to supports the ~top 5 most common browsers on both iOS and Android.
+But since an incorrect browser detection can lead to an incorrect launch URL and result in a broken user flow, `UAParserDeviceDetector` in the `ActiveLogin.Authentication.BankId.AspNetCore.UAParser` package should be used to support additional browsers.
+It has a dependency on package [uap-csharp](https://github.com/ua-parser/uap-csharp) for improved user agent parsing.

 ---